Dorothy Evans: Early WSPU Engagement

 Born in the Kentish Town area of London, Evans studied at the North London Collegiate School and the Dartford College of Physical Education, qualifying as a teacher.
 She joined the Women's Social and Political Union (WSPU) in 1907 and, after resigning a teaching position, from early 1910 worked full-time as the Union's Birmingham organiser.
 During this period, she was frequently arrested and imprisoned for acts linked to the suffragette campaign, including refusing to buy a dog license.
+She also organised parties to be held in Birmingham on the night when the 1911 census was being enumerated, so that she and also suffragettes could participate in the boycott of the census.